sst/sst/www/docs/constructs/DebugStack.md

 </TabItem>
 </MultiLanguageCode>

-Here `app` is an instance of [`DebugApp`](constructs/DebugApp.md).
+Here `app` is an instance of [`DebugApp`](DebugApp.md).

-Note that, setting the env for the debug stack is not allowed.
+Note that, setting the `env` for the debug stack is not allowed.

 ```js
 new MyStack(app, "my-stack", { env: { account: "1234", region: "us-east-1" } });
 ```

-It will throw this error.
+It will throw an error.

 ```
 Error: Do not directly set the environment for a stack
 ```

 This is by design.
-The stacks in SST are meant to be re-deployed for multiple stages (like Serverless Framework).
+The stacks in SST are meant to be re-deployed to multiple stages.
 And so they depend on the region and AWS profile that's passed in through the CLI.
 If a stack is hardcoded to be deployed to a specific account or region, it can break your deployment pipeline.

 ### Accessing app properties